 Why we picked the Lamborghini Aventador SVJ Roadster:

-It’s hard to think of anything crazier in the automotive realm today than the Lamborghini Aventador SVJ Roadster.
-It’s a convertible that Lamborghini festooned with spoilers and other aerodynamic aids that look like they were ripped off an alien spaceship.
-The SVJ Roadster is quite a showpiece, but it also has plenty of go.
+We can’t think of anything more exotic in the automotive world today than the Lamborghini Aventador SVJ Roadster.
+It’s a convertible that Lamborghini festooned with spoilers and other aerodynamic aids that look like the design team ripped off an alien spaceship.
+The SVJ Roadster is a show-stopper with plenty of go.

-Those aerodynamic aids actually work, providing downforce to help stick the Aventador to the pavement in corners.
-The car features the latest version of Aerodinamica Lamborghini Attiva (ALA), Lambo’s active aero system.
+The Aventador sticks nicely to the pavement in corners thanks to fully-functional aerodynamic aids that provide downforce.
+Lambo’s latest active aero system, Aerodinamica Lamborghini Attiva (ALA), is another great feature of this convertible.
 ALA adjusts the aerodynamic balance from high downforce (good for grip in corners) to low drag (good for speed on straightaways).
-This feature can improve cornering by adjusting the downforce applied to the left or right side of the rear wing to make the vehicle more responsive.
+This feature improves cornering by adjusting the downforce applied to the left or right side of the rear wing to make the vehicle more responsive.

-The Aventador SVJ Roadster delivers an unforgettable driving experience thanks to its powerful motor.
+The powerful motor of the Aventador SVJ Roadster provides drivers with an unforgettable experience.
 It uses a 6.5-liter V12 that delivers 759 hp and 531 pound-feet of torque.
-That will get this convertible from zero to 62 mph in 2.9 seconds and on to a top speed of 217 mph, according to Lamborghini.
+That means this convertible will go from zero to 62 mph in 2.9 seconds with a top speed of 217 mph, according to Lamborghini.
 The coupe version of the SVJ also set a lap record for production cars at Germany’s Nürburgring racetrack — a benchmark for automotive performance.

 How we test